 3.3 Evaluation

-Evaluate your model using only the held-out test data (see Note 19,20).
+Evaluate your model using only the held-out test data (see Notes 19 and 20).
 Unlike training, where only an informative set of negative regions is used, please use the entirety of the validation chromosomes during evaluation.
 Useful measures during evaluation of a classification model include the loss, area under the precision-recall curve (AUPRC), and area under the receiver-operator curve (AUROC) (see Note 21).

 3.4 Inference

-As a starting point for downstream inference methods, generate base-pair level contribution scores on genomic intervals of interest (see Note 22-24).
+As a starting point for downstream inference methods, generate base-pair level contribution scores on genomic intervals of interest (see Notes 22-24).
 To determine statistical significance of these scores, create dinucleotide shuffled versions of the sequences and generate base-pair level contribution scores on those sequences to get an empirical null distribution of contribution scores (see Note 25).
-We recommend tools such as deeplift, shap, or backpropagated gradients (see Note 26), some of which will also handle null sequence generation and significance scoring for you.
+We recommend tools such as DeepLIFT, SHAP, or backpropagated gradients (see Note 26), some of which will also handle null sequence generation and significance scoring for you.

 For motif scanning, you can utilize your deep learning framework to quickly scan using your database of interest.
 The usual position-weight matrix (PWM) scan is a convolutional operation, so you can utilize the deep learning framework by initializing a convolutional layer with the weights set as the PWM weights for each motif in your database (see Note 27).